Anxiety and Panic Disorders in Canada: Symptoms, Causes, and Why Rates are Rising

 Despite the severity and widespread nature of these conditions, a major systemic challenge remains the lack of equitable access to care.

-Economic and Social Determinants
+Economic and Social Determinants:

 Conclusion: The Path to Comprehensive Care